Global Solutions Sustainability Challenge

 • Binational virtual competition: Facilitators put together gender-balanced teams to pair up with their binational partner over a 8-week period.
 Each team is guided by the provided curriculum to create a sustainable solution to their selected sustainability problem, inspired by the UN Sustainable Development Goals.
 Teams work together to research, brainstorm, design, test, and pitch their innovative solution.

-• Global Solutions curriculum: IREX developed a curriculum that teaches students to innovate and solve problems, and also facilitates connections between people of different backgrounds.
+• Global Solutions curriculum: IREX developed a curriculum that teaches students to innovate and problem-solve and facilitates connections between people of different backgrounds.
 Teams collaborate over the course of a design challenge to create solutions to real-world problems.
 The curriculum has both synchronous and asynchronous activities that take place online in real-time as well as away from the computer.
 All activities prompt regular sharing and ideation between binational partners.

 • Virtual Global Business Expo Binational teams from the United States and Jordan or the United States and Iraq create innovative solutions as part of the Global Solutions Sustainability Challenge.
 Solutions are displayed at the Virtual Global Business Expo and Career Fair.
 Explore previous cohort's top innovations »